adityachugh02/fetchbot/README.md

 ### Pairing From Raspberry Pi Desktop
 On the Raspberry Pi, click on the task bar **bluetooth icon** in the upper right corner of the desktop and select **Add Device**.

+On your **Windows PC** go to **Settings>Devices>Bluetooth and other devices** and turn Bluetooth on.
+Next, click on **Add Bluetooth or other device** and select Bluetooth.
+A device named "raspberry_pi_1" should appear.

+Connect to the device and confirm the security code on both devices.

 If you wish to change the bluetooth name of your Raspberry Pi, enter in a new terminal window:

 > sudo bluetoothctl